ECOM-Engineering/EvSmartCharge/Readme.md

 ## Purpose

-A smart EV vehicle charging software solution using as much of free solar power as available.
+A smart EV vehicle charging solution using as much of free solar power as available.
 It uses remainig solar power besides other higher priority power consumers like heatpumps and other household equipment.
 The system can operate autonomously and also manually as remote control.

 ## Preconditions